TL;DR

 This initiative matters because it seeks to differentiate Toyama as a unique culinary destination, potentially increasing international tourism and economic activity in the region.
 By emphasizing traditional food practices, Toyama could enhance its global appeal among food tourists and cultural enthusiasts, contributing to local revitalization efforts.

-Kombu Premium Japanese Dried Seaweed for Dashi, Dried kombu, Hokkaido kombu, Japanese seaweed, UMAMI, Vegan kombu, Japanese food, 3.5 oz(100g)
+Kombu Premium Japanese Dried Seaweed for Dashi, Dried, Hokkaido kombu, Japanese seaweed, UMAMI, Vegan, Japanese food, 3.5 oz(100g)

-Kombu Premium Japanese Dried Seaweed for Dashi, Dried kombu, Hokkaido kombu, Japanese seaweed, UMAMI, Vegan kombu, Japanese food, 3.5 oz(100g)
+Kombu Premium Japanese Dried Seaweed for Dashi, Dried, Hokkaido kombu, Japanese seaweed, UMAMI, Vegan, Japanese food, 3.5 oz(100g)

 Premium Kelp: This package contains premium quality dried kelp sheets perfect for making dashi broth, a savory umami…